 keytab with the proxy’s keytab using

 $ ktutil ktutil: read_kt proxy.keytab ktutil: read_kt impala.keytab ktutil: write_kt proxy_impala.keytab ktutil: quit

 To verify that the keytabs are merged, run the command:

-which lists the credentials for both
+The command lists the credentials for both

 klist -k keytabfile

 impalauser has the permission to read this merged keytab file.

 impaladhost in the cluster that participates in the load balancing, add the following configuration options to receive client connections coming through the load balancer proxy server: